Lornus/cypress-ui-tests/README.md

 3. install cypress if you don't have
 4. npm install && npm cit
 5. npm test
-6. to see reporter(allure html): npm run report
+6. to see reporter in package.json file change cy:run to "cy:run": "cypress run --env allure=true"
+7. npm run report